 - Market exhaustion from relic cards

 - Many collectors that couldn’t afford to buy their favorite insert cards as youngsters are now in their 30s and with steady incomes, which allows them to finally enjoy the finer things.

 - Due to extreme brand competition and continuous innovation to stay afloat, many of the rare cards from this era are just way the heck better looking than a lot of the stuff that came out after this decade.

 - Incredible insertion ratios allows for significantly difficult finds for much of the high end stuff from this era.
 If everyone wants it but nobody has it, this can create the perfect storm on the exceedingly rare occurrence that the card finally does surface.

 This stuff continues to grow both in value and collectability.
 As time goes on, more and more of this stuff will end up in permanent collections making it even more desirable, valuable, and collectable.

 Low Numbered Upper Deck Cut Signatures featuring Top Tier Hall of Famers

-Prior to Upper Deck losing many of their key licenses, there was once a time when it released cuts in several of their premier releases from the 2000s.
+Prior to Upper Deck losing many of its key licenses, there was once a time when it released cuts in several of its premier releases from the 2000s.
 There will always be a market for cut signatures featuring pre-war and vintage era guys such as Wagner, Ruth, Dimaggio, and Mantle.
 This is especially the case for HOF, Team, or Autograph collectors, of which makes up a good portion of the market.
 These markets aren’t going anywhere.

 As we can see, the modern era is pretty complex but with a bit of research, one can make sound investment decisions.
-With so many options in the modern era, patience is favorable and hobby knowledge is impeccable.
+With so many options in the modern era, patience is favorable and hobby knowledge is integral.
 The collectability of an acquisition is as good as the degree of knowledge around the purchase itself.
 Learn as much as you can about something before you buy it.

 Have something to add?
 Share it in the comments section.